-Solid rocket boosters: This pair of rockets helped the space shuttle lift off of the ground against gravity, using solid propellants.
+Solid rocket boosters: This pair of rockets helped the space shuttle lift off of the ground against gravity using solid propellants.
 These boosters get detached from the rest of the parts about two minutes after launch.
-These boosters would then drop into the ocean from where NASA would recover them for another mission in the future.
+They would then drop into the ocean from where NASA would recover them for another mission in the future.

 Why did NASA retire it?

 After being the central space transport for NASA for over three decades, the organization retired the space shuttle after its final mission ended on July 21, 2011.
 Moreover, the orbiter used for its farewell flight was Atlantis.

 There were multiple factors that spelled its end.
 A big factor was that the cost of a mission, which was about $450 million, was too high to be feasible in the long term.
 Secondly, the turnaround time between completing a mission and the commencement of another was way longer than expected.
 It took the NASA spacecraft at least 54-88 days to be ready for another mission — much longer than the earlier projections of 1-2 weeks.